-Marc Jacobson has been working to take the world to 100% renewable energy by 2050 which he argues can slow down climate change and reverse some of the damage.
-Maria Armoudian spoke to Jacobson, who is also co-founder of the Solutions Project, about his ongoing work to counter climate change.
+Marc Jacobson has been working to take the world to 100% renewable energy by 2050, which he argues can slow down climate change and reverse some of the damage.
+Maria Armoudian spoke to Jacobson, co-founder of the Solutions Project, about his ongoing work to counter climate change.

-Mark Jacobson is a Professor of Civil and and Environmental Engineering at Stanford University and the co-founder of the Solutions Project.
+Mark Jacobson is a Professor of Civil and Environmental Engineering at Stanford University and the co-founder of the Solutions Project.
+He is an expert in environmental engineering and is the author of Air Pollution and Global Warming: History, Science, and Solutions.

 Since then we have also developed plans for all fifty United States and for 139 countries and now for 53 towns and cities across North America.
 So recently in the last couple of years there are over 75 towns and cities and counties in North America alone have committed to go to one hundred percent renewable energy either for all their operations or for trying to convince their citizens to do it as well.
 In addition, there are around 140 international companies including the major companies of the world that have committed to transitioning to one hundred percent renewable energy.
 Two companies Google and Apple have claimed they are already at one hundred percent while several others are close.
 And we have several states in the US that have either passed a law or proposed laws that will result in a push towards renewable energy, Hawaii, Vermont, California, and Washington state could be about to as well.
 So a lot of progress has been made and there is also several countries such a Sweden, Costa Rica, Iceland that are virtually at one hundred percent renewable electricity already.
 But the world has a long way to go, I mean worldwide we are only four-to-five percent there, we need to go another ninety-five percent on average.
 But the costs of our energy have come down significantly, wind and solar are the cheapest forms of renewable energy worldwide, battery storage has come down in cost, electric vehicles are now widespread and growing and different countries are proposing to transition transportation and homes, as well as industry.
 So there is a lot of good news but there are still barriers because there is still a strong fossil fuel industry that wants to stay in power and they will spend a lot of money to try to lobby and influence public opinion against renewable energy.
 So there are still barriers and politicians still take money from these fossil fuel industries and pass laws that will make it more difficult to transition.

-MA: Lets take these a apart a little bit.
-Lets start with Sweden and Costa Rica.
+MA: Let’s take these apart a little bit starting with Sweden and Costa Rica.
 What did they transition to?
 What are they using for their one hundred percent renewables?

 MJ: Well in a lot of cases the countries that are really far along have a lot of hydroelectric power already installed, but they are also installing wind, in some cases solar.
 On the case of Sweden it is more wind, and there is also geothermal, like in Iceland there is a lot of geothermal.
 But it is a combination of those four – wind, solar, hydroelectric, and geothermal – but the ones that are furthest along have huge amounts of hydroelectric available and they have had it for a while, but they have then supplemented it with wind or geothermal to try to get close to one hundred percent.